rithmschool/react_curriculum/Unit-01/06-events.md

 ### Events with React

 Events in React are not actually `DOM` events they are called `synthetic` events.
-They React event API is almost identical to the DOM API in its methods, but they are not exactly the same.
+The React event API is almost identical to the DOM API in its methods, but they are not exactly the same.

 ```js
 import React, {Component} from 'react'